bustle/yajsondiff/Readme.md

   posts: [
     {
       date: '2018-04-16',
-      text: `additional example for prefilter for yadiffjson would be great.` }
+      text: `additional example for prefilter for yajsondiff would be great.` }
   ]
 }